Makobola massacre: The figures

 The death toll of the Makobola massacre remains a topic of debate due to the scarcity of historical records and inconsistencies in the counting methods employed.
 Numerous sources have presented varying statistics, which has led to heated discussions in both political and academic debates.

 The Missionary International Service News Agency (MISNA), a prominent Roman Catholic humanitarian information network, was the first to report the massacre, which took place between December 30 and January 2.
 According to MISNA, at least 500 innocent civilians were brutally massacred by the RCD forces of the Banyamulenge community as a retaliatory measure against an attack by the Mai Mai in the area.

 However, other sources have provided much higher estimates of the death toll.
 The Los Angeles Times reported that over 600 people were killed during the Makobola massacre.
 The final report of the participatory consultations for the development of the Poverty Reduction Strategy Document (DSRP) produced in December 2004, put the number of fatalities at 630.
-Meanwhile, the Mapping Exercise Report recorded a staggering 800 deaths in Makobola and the neighboring villages of I'amba, Bangwe, Katuta, Mikunga, and Kasekezi.
+Meanwhile, the Mapping Exercise Report recorded a staggering 800 deaths in Makobola and the neighboring village of I'amba Basilwamba (I'amba, Bangwe, Katuta, Mikunga, and Kasekezi).